oasis-open/cti-documentation/faq.md

 Requiring that all timestamps be represented in UTC reduces ambiguity for consumers parsing STIX data.
 For STIX content producers, this has the additional benefit of one less thing they have to worry about from an interoperability perspective.

-### Why are labels required on some objects and not others? ###

-Labels (often referred to as “tags” in other contexts) are meant to help producers and consumers categorize objects.
-Labels are required on objects when there's a predefined vocabulary with suggested (not required) values to use for that object type.
-For example, the Report object has a predefined vocabulary and so labels are required, whereas Attack Pattern does not not have a predefined labels vocabulary and so in this case labels aren't required.

 ### Why does the Observed-Data object not have a name and description? ###

 Observed Data will almost always be created and consumed by automated processes, and therefore there wasn't a strong need to add a name or description field.
 This can be revisited if a compelling use case emerges in future.